 • Looks detailed without being difficult

-If you are newer to crochet, this is a great project to build confidence while learning how different stitch heights work together to create texture.
+If you are new to crochet, this is a great project to build confidence while learning how different stitch heights work together to create texture.

 Materials Needed: